LANG REALTY’S SHELDON JAFFEE CLOSES $22 MILLION GULFSTREAM OCEANFRONT ESTATE SALE

 About Lang Realty

-Since 1989, Lang Realty has been a leading force in South Florida luxury real estate, with more than 300 agents specializing in premier markets including Boca Raton, Delray, Highland Beach, Gulfstream, Ocean Ridge, and Jupiter.
+Since 1989, Lang Realty has been a leading force in South Florida luxury real estate, with more than 300 agents specializing in premier markets including Boca Raton, Delray, Highland Beach, Gulfstream, Ocean Ridge, Manalapan and Palm Beach.
 Recognized for its personalized service and deep community roots, Lang Realty continues to set standards of excellence in the industry.

 Hillary Jane Reynolds